 I am joined in this effort by my court-appointed counsel at BakerHostetler, a team of dedicated and experienced attorneys led by partner David J. Sheehan.
 Together with special experts, consultants and international counsel, we are engaged in a broad range of activities required to fulfill our mission, including evaluating claims, conducting forensic analysis of years of documents, working through complex negotiations, filing and responding to motions, assembling detailed complaints and litigating them.
 We have worked diligently since December of 2008, laying the groundwork to ensure a maximum recovery, and as a result have positive news to report.

-We have initiated and continue to administer a successful Hardship Program, which has to date provided relief to 448 BLMIS accountholders suffering proven hardship.
+- We administered a successful Hardship Program, which provided relief to approximately 530 BLMIS accountholders suffering proven hardship.

 Given the size and scope of the fraud, this is extraordinary progress.
 And we are not done yet.

 In the BLMIS Ponzi scheme, the investments and balances that appeared month after month and year after year on customer statements were fabricated.
 This is why the decision was made to evaluate BLMIS customer claims based on original deposits less withdrawals.
-That methodology was approved on March 1, 2010 by the United States Bankruptcy Court for the Southern District of New York.
+That methodology was approved on March 1, 2010 by the Bankruptcy Court.
 On August 16, 2011, the United States Court of Appeals for the Second Circuit ruled that this was not only the correct approach, but also the most equitable approach in this liquidation.
 On June 25, 2012, the United States Supreme Court denied two petitions for writs of certiorari that asked the nation’s highest court to review net equity, thereby upholding the Second Circuit decision on net equity.

 Some BLMIS customers never withdrew the full amount of their deposits, while others unwittingly withdrew funds that were, in reality, money stolen by Madoff from other BLMIS customers.
 Part of my statutory mandate as the SIPA Trustee is to ask customers who withdrew more money than they deposited to return those excess funds.

-We understand that some BLMIS customers who withdrew more than they deposited have extenuating financial circumstances and that returning the excess funds they withdrew may create hardship.
-We have a well-established and successful Hardship Program that allows us to evaluate individual circumstances and to exercise discretion on a case-by-case basis, and we urge anyone who is suffering hardship to reach out to us.
+We understand that some BLMIS customers who withdrew more than they deposited had extenuating financial circumstances and that returning the excess funds they withdrew created a hardship.
+We had a well-established and successful Hardship Program that allowed us to evaluate individual circumstances and to exercise discretion on a case-by-case basis, and we urged anyone who was suffering hardship to reach out to us.

 While the distributions and SIPC advances paid to BLMIS customers represent strong progress, we will continue to do all that we can to ensure a maximum recovery in this unprecedented Ponzi scheme.
 Please check this website from time to time, as we will do our best to keep it updated with news, developments and helpful information.